-This brief is based on the study “Water Financing for Flood Protection in the Wetland Areas (Haor) in Bangladesh: Determining the Scope for Social Accountability” by Touhidul Hoque Chowdhury in partial fulfillment to the requirements for obtaining the degree of Master of Arts in Development Studies from the Institute of Social Studies (ISS), The Hague.
-This thesis was supported by WIN.
+This brief is based on the study “Water Financing for Flood Protection in the Wetland Areas (Haor) in Bangladesh: Determining the Scope for Social Accountability” by Touhidul Hoque Chowdhury.
+This thesis, for obtaining the degree of Master of Arts in Development Studies from the Institute of Social Studies (ISS), The Hague, was supported by WIN.

 Media and community pressure lead to policy change